kenguru33/ubuntu-replay/README.md

 ### Installation

+Just copy and paste this in a terminal windows:

 ```console
 wget -qO- https://raw.githubusercontent.com/kenguru33/ubuntu-replay/master/main.sh | bash -s
 ```

-Just cpy and paste in a terminal windows.

-Aslo recommended to make sure your system is fully udatated before replaying your Ubuntu installation.
+Also it is recommended to make sure your system is fully udatated before replaying your Ubuntu installation.